 - 10. Say number of the first card, number and color of the second card, number, color, and pattern of the third and number, color, pattern, and shape.
 Continue pattern. - 11.
 Say the number, color, pattern, and shape of each card.
 "Two red solid diamonds." - 12.
 Sort by number, color, pattern, and shape.
 The student will place the number in the first row, color in the second row, pattern in the third row and the shape in the fourth row.
 Always use language when sorting. - 13.
 Show examples of "sets" and begin with the 27 solid cards.
 Discuss the rules as describe in the Set instruction book. - 14.
 Show two cards, describe each card, and ask what card is missing noting the number, color, pattern, and shape as seen in example #14.
 Ask "What number is missing, what color, what shading, and what shape?" - 15.
+Show three cards and ask if this is a Set- yes or no? - 16.
+Show 2 cards and provide 3 options to complete the Set. - 17.
 When they can find the missing card play with only the solids and lay 9 cards on the board.
-Model for the student how you are systematically searching for a set."I am checking my colors first.
+Model for the student how you are systematically searching for a set.
+"I am checking my colors first.
 I am checking the shapes and then the numbers."
-It is crucial to use language when playing. - 16.
-Play with the stripped cards only and then the outlined cards only. - 17.
+It is crucial to use language when playing. - 18.
+Play with the stripped cards only and then the outlined cards only. - 19.
 Play with the entire deck for 5 minutes and count the number of Sets found.
-Always use language to describe how you are searching for a set. - 18.
+Always use language to describe how you are searching for a set. - 20.
 Select 3 cards which make a Set.
 Show the student the first card, describe the card, and turn it face down.
 Then show the student the second card, describe the card, and turn it face down.
 Now, ask the student what the third card would have to be.
 What number?
 What color?
 What pattern/shading?
 What shape?